hypergonial/hikari-arc/docs/guides/error_handling.md

     ```

 !!! warning
     Errors that the current error handler cannot handle **must** be re-raised, otherwise the error will be silently ignored.
+This is true of the global error handler (the one added to the client) as well, otherwise **tracebacks will not be printed** to the console.

 This can also be used as a regular function if using a decorator is not feasible: